Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: We release 🤖 DeepAgent, a general reasoning agent with scalable toolsets!
+See more [details](https://arxiv.org/abs/2510.21618).
 - *2025.09*: WebThinker has been accepted by NeurIPS 2025!
 - *2025.08*: Search-o1 has been accepted by EMNLP 2025 as Oral Presentation!
 - *2025.05*: Four papers have been accepted by ACL 2025!
 Looking forward to seeing you in Vienna!